StudioEtrange/go-basher/examples/example3/README.md

 and to embed static bash binary, using `scripts/bash_binaries.sh` script

-Which generate go code into pkg/data as a `data` package and pkg/staticbash  as a `staticbash` pacakge which can be used like this :
+Which generate go code into pkg/data as a `data` package and pkg/staticbash  as a `staticbash` package which can be used like this :